Who We Are

 He writes because he’s fascinated by human motivations.
 What causes otherwise-good people to make terrible decisions in their lives?
 Why do some people have the strength to withstand temptation when others don’t?
 How do people respond to periods of intense suffering?
 What does it mean to be a hero?

 These questions drive him as a reader and a writer as he takes normal people, puts them in crazy situations (did he mention he writes fantasy?), and then forces them to make difficult choices with their lives.

 Someday Josiah hopes to write fantasy novels with worlds as imaginative as Brandon Sanderson’s, characters as complex as Orson Scott Card’s, character arcs as dynamic as Jane Austen’s, themes as deep as Fyodor Dostoyevsky’s, and stories as entertaining as Wayne Thomas Batson’s.
-In the meantime, you can find him writing articles here or short stories on his website as he works toward achieving these goals.
+In the meantime, you can find him teaching writers at Ink Slinger Academy or writing short stories on his website as he works toward achieving these goals.